Rotten and pocket boroughs

-A rotten or pocket borough, also known as a nomination borough or proprietorial borough, was a parliamentary borough or constituency in England, Great Britain, or the United Kingdom before the Reform Act 1832, which had a very small electorate and could be used by a patron to gain unrepresentative influence within the unreformed House of Commons.
+A rotten or pocket borough, also known as a nomination borough or proprietorial borough, was a parliamentary borough or constituency in England, Great Britain, or the United Kingdom before the Reform Act of 1832, which had a very small electorate and could be used by a patron to gain unrepresentative influence within the House of Commons.
 The same terms were used for similar boroughs represented in the 18th-century Parliament of Ireland.
-The Reform Act 1832 abolished the majority of these rotten and pocket boroughs.
+The Reform Act abolished the majority of these rotten and pocket boroughs.